forfudan/MojoMiji/src/miji/advanced/simd.md

 The size of the object is 8, but we only provided 4 elements.
 The output is then `d = [1, 2, 3, 4, 0, 12, 89, 0]`.
 If you run your code several times, you will see that the last four elements are different each time (mostly zeros).
 This is because the last four elements are **uninitialized**.

+We have discussed about **uninitialized variables** in Chapter [Variables](../basic/variables), which means that the variables are declared but not assigned any value.
+In the case of `SIMD`, the same applies: a memory block is allocated for the last 4 elements of the SIMD, but no values are assigned to them.
+The values at these addresses are random and unpredictable, which can lead to unexpected behavior in your program.

-To help you understand this, let me use graphs to illustrate what has happened in the memory when you created the variable `d`.
+To help you understand this, let me use graphs to illustrate what has happened in the memory when you created the variable `d` in the code above.

 When you define the variable `d` and indicate that it is a `SIMD[DType.uint8, 8]`, the Mojo compiler will allocate 8 bytes (one byte for each element) of contiguous memory on the stack (e.g., from the address `17ca81f8` to `17ca81a5`), which is just enough to hold 8 elements of type `UInt8`.